alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 * [Scaling to 15k OpenFaaS Functions with Slicer](https://youtu.be/VhPxqlbwoXE)
 * [Grab your lab coat - we're building a microVM from a container](https://actuated.com/blog/firecracker-container-lab)

+Footnotes:

+* `[1]` Yes, in some Kubernetes distributions you can force the default limit above 100 slightly, but on the machine in question, even doubling that limit would not make effective use of the machine's capabilities.
+Exercise judgement if/when increasing the limit.